ocallaco/redis-queue/README.md

    Queue: simple FIFO queue.
 If job is given a jobHash, it will overwrite any job of the same hash.

    LBQueue: balanced to allow jobs to have a priority.
 Requires a jobHash, with optional priority.
-When no priority is given, priority is determined by the number of jobs with identical jobHashes on the queue.
+When no priority is given, priority is incremented -- so enqueing the same job multiple times will increase its priority.
 Otherwise, priority is the priority of the most recently enqueued job of the same priority.
 If a job is enqueued while another worker is performing that job, it will be added to a waiting list and added to the queue again when that job completes (to allow for non-simultaneous running of identical jobs)

    DELQueue: a delayed queue that will run a job at a set time in the future.
 When a job is enqueued without a timestamp, it is set to run immediately.
 If identical jobs are enqueued with different timestamps, both jobs will run.
 If identical jobs are enqueued with the same timestamp, only one will run.